Acts 16:1–15 . . .

 “The Second Missionary Journey Begins”

-Starting with 15:36 that we covered in last week's summary, Luke began his account of "The Second Missionary Journey."
+Starting with 15:36 that we covered in Warren's summary of Acts 15:22–41, Luke began his account of "The Second Missionary Journey."
 It's one of three that Paul had taken that spread the message of Christ to Asia Minor and Europe: First Missionary Journey — Acts 13 and 14; Second Missionary Journey — 15:36–18:22; Third Missionary Journey — 18:23–20:38.
 On all three separate missionary journeys — each several years in length — Paul preached the news of Jesus in many coastal cities and trade route towns.
 The purpose of all of Paul’s missionary journeys was the same: proclaiming God’s grace in forgiving sin through Christ.
 God used Paul’s ministry to bring the gospel to the Gentiles and establish the church.
 Paul’s letters to the churches, recorded in the New Testament, still support church life and doctrine.

 It would be good to begin today's study and discussion by remembering where we left off in last week's summary.
 Paul and Barnabas were deadlocked over whether to bring John Mark with them on their journey to Antioch.
 The deadlock was eventually broken when Barnabas took John Mark and headed to Cyprus, which was Barnabas’s home town, while Paul chose Silas, heading off with him to Syria and Cilicia; Timothy would later join Paul's team.
 Thankfully, Paul and Barnabas have given us a model to deal with differences that are based upon our gifts, calling, and ministry.
 We should praise God that these two men never parted in spirit and in essential unity, only in ministry.